What distinguishes a target audience from a target group? is a common question that many people have.

 But this is insufficient.
 Demographics alone won’t cut it since a large section of this demographically based population still doesn’t need or desire your answer.

-Why Using Psychographics Is Important When Determining Your Audience
+Psychographics are more Important When Determining Your Audience

 In order to take the demographically filtered group of individuals to the next level, psychographics must be used.